lread/test-doc-blocks/doc/example.md

 CommonMark test-doc-blocks Example
 ==========

+If you are writing your docs in CommonMark, read on.
+If you are writing your docs in AsciiDoc, you'll want to read [AsciiDoc test-doc-blocks Example](/doc/example.adoc) instead.

 Test-doc-blocks will find Clojure source code blocks in your docstrings and `.md` files and generate tests for them.

-You tell test-doc-blocks which files to scan on the [command line](/01-user-guide.adoc#command-line).
+You tell test-doc-blocks which files to scan on the [command line](/doc/01-user-guide.adoc#command-line).

 The Basics
 --